RayHightower/rayhightower.github.octo-broken/source/_posts/2014-03-10-cocoaconf-chicago-recap.markdown

 A new class in iOS 7, `NSURLSession`, lets us upload and download in the background.
 Users are kept happy because the app continues to interact with them.
 Scheirman's [slides](https://speakerdeck.com/subdigital/effective-network-programming-in-ios-7) and [sample code](https://github.com/subdigital/mods-2013) provide more details.

+###Xcode Walkabout
+Most of my iOS time is spent with [Vim]() and [RubyMotion]().

+###SpriteKit
+How do we manage images without doing all of the work from scratch?

+###Parallel Computing with OpenCL
+The parallel computing talk by [Jeff Biggus]()was the most mind-blowing session of CocoaConf, for me.
+Maybe it's because WisdomGroup is working Perhaps this is because of WisdomGroup's work with [high performance computing](http://www.wisdomgroup.com/case-studies/texas-am-university/).

 ###The Klein Family
 CocoaConf is run by Dave and Debbie Klein and their 14 children.
-Check out [About The Family Behind CocoaConf](http://cocoaconf.com/family) for details.
+[About The Family Behind CocoaConf](http://cocoaconf.com/family) gives details.

 Thank you, Klein family, for another great CocoaConf!